AlgorithmiKee/notes/Machine_Learning/ELBO.md

 In practice, this optimization problem is usually solved by parameterizing $q$ and applying gradient methods (instead of applying calculus of variations).

-### ELBO as regularized reconstruction
+#### ELBO as regularized reconstruction

-The 2nd decomposition of ELBO is
+The 2nd reformulation of ELBO is

 $$
 \begin{align}